 Things have gotten fast over the last ten years: fast information, fast media, fast production.
 And behind one of the most popular brands in the world, Uniqlo, is the parent firm Fast Retailing, and behind Fast Retailing’s success in growing their most popular brand is Markus Kiersztan, Creative Director and Founder of New York City-based MP Creative.

-With clients as diverse as Jil Sander, Aldo, Uniqlo and H&M, Markus has built a hybrid of an agency, bridging European sensibilities with American marketing muscle to help a broad range of fashion houses find their voice.
+With clients as diverse as Jil Sander, Aldo, Nike, Uniqlo and H&M, Markus has built a hybrid of an agency, bridging European sensibilities with American marketing muscle to help a broad range of fashion houses find their voice.
 The Impression sat with Markus to chat about how his magazine roots impacted his journey, building his agency, his Southeast Asia walkabout, and creative directing today.

-I’m originally from Germany, I grew up south of Munich in the beautiful state of Bavaria, which is also Condé Nast’s German headquarters.
+Kenneth Richard: Markus, we’ve been fans for a long time and particularly of your H&M collaboration work and Uniqlo.
+Can you tell us how you got started in the industry?
+Markus Kiersztan: I’m originally from Germany, I grew up south of Munich in the beautiful state of Bavaria, which is also Condé Nast’s German headquarters.
 Basically, after finishing my studies in communication design I went and joined Condé Nast in the late 80s and was fortunate enough at the time to be part of this start up magazine called Miss Vogue, which was very similar to what they’re doing now with Teen Vogue.
 Through all of this, I met Raul Martinez and Alex Gonzalez from AR Media.
 Alex was a bit of the initiator in asking me, “What about NY?
 Would you be interested in coming to NY?”
 Which I did.
 They hooked me up with various people at Condé Nast but I didn’t get a job right away.
 I ended up working with Ingrid Sischy at Paper Magazine for a little while.
 I did this for a couple of months before finally getting a job with Graydon Carter and Kurt Anderson at Spy Magazine.
 So my entire background was editorial.

 It was quite amazing for me, coming from Germany, being new in NY, not knowing so much about the city but this magazine was all about NY society, politics, gossip, the art world.
 I was able to work with great people there like B.W.
 Honeycut, who then sadly passed away.
 I was there for 2 ½ years that felt much longer because it was extremely intense work.
 This was really before computers so all the work was done by hand, it was really cut and paste so it was truly a labor of love.
 A lot of people at the magazine at the time more or less lived at the offices at Union Square 24/7.